AmigaLabs/clib4/README.md

 **DON'T USE** static libraries otherwise you could have undefined symbols!

-The plain `libc.a` now contains also `libnet.a`.
+The plain `libc.a` now contains also `libnet.a`, `libunix.a`.
 Socket support and floating point support are always enabled Soft float version is no longer available.

 If you want to use the shared version remember to pack your OS4 software with all clib2 shared objects othwerwise the elf loader will try to load objects from SOBJS: and it will load newlib one.